Ph 1300 415 410

 An intranet is going to be a web portal, running in a web browser.
 So this gives you almost unlimited ways to build it.
 You could build something from scratch or using a website tool like WordPress.
 Then you have intranet tools like Unily or GreenOrbit, a software as a service (SaaS) product.
 Pre-built with a set of features you can turn on as required, and customise to match your brand or similar.

-The final option is to leverage some of the tools you already own or are considering, like Microsoft 365.
-Microsoft 365 comes with SharePoint Online, which is a long time intranet tool of choice for companies of any size.
+The final option is to leverage some of the tools you already own or are considering, like Microsoft Office 365.
+O365 comes with SharePoint Online, which is a long time intranet tool of choice for companies of any size.
 SharePoint will integrate with your existing logins, email, and security management tools.
 It is also customisable, so you can make it look and function as you want.
-There is a pretty compelling case to go with SharePoint as there are no extra costs when you have a Microsoft 365 licence.
+There is a pretty compelling case to go with SharePoint as there are no extra costs when you have a Office 365 licence.

 An intranet is only ever going to be as good as its content and what it delivers to the organisation.
 It must be owned by someone who sits in the business and can work with the various stakeholders to ensure they are delivering.